-Locating dipstick – The dipstick is usually located on the side of the mower engine.
-The dipstick cap is generally marked with the word oil or an oil can symbol.
+The dipstick is usually located on the side of the mower engine.
+The dipstick cap is generally marked with the word oil or oil can symbol and often a contrasting color.
 The dipstick is also the oil filler location.

 Adding too much all at once will cause the dipstick to read over the full mark.
 Overfilling is a common error and most think it can’t hurt any, but they are wrong.

-You’ll also find a detailed video on the subject in the video library.
+You’ll also find a video on “Mower tune-up” here.

 Symptoms associated with too much oil include:

 - General oil leaks